General

 Note

-• Company members can create up to 5 GPU servers.
-If you need more GPU servers or if you are an individual member who needs to create a GPU server, submit an inquiry in Customer support.
+• Company members can create up to 5 GPU Servers.
+If you need more GPU Servers or if you are an individual member who needs to create a GPU Server, check the FAQs and submit an inquiry to customer support.

 Manage server